Npfl: Kano Pillars and Akwa United clash postponed due to pitch invasion

 Editors' Picks

-After a goalless first 45 minutes, drama ensued in the closing stages of the match after Kano Pillars had the ball in the back of the net but the Promise Keeepers failed to complete the match.
+After a goalless first 45 minutes, drama ensued in the closing stages of the match after Kano Pillars had the ball in the back of the net but it was ruled out for offside.

-The late goal by the hosts forced fans to invade the pitch, and match officials and the visitors ran off to the dressing room for safety as well.
+The late goal by the hosts forced fans to invade the pitch, and match officials and the Promise Keepers ran off to the dressing room for safety as well.

 Following the long hiatus, Kano Pillars through their social media platform confirmed that the encounter will continue on Monday morning.